tema-skakun/my-social-network/README.md

 ### gh-pages and login information

 You can see the realization at the [link](https://tema-skakun.github.io/my-social-network/).
+You must allow cross-domain requests in your browser.
 To log in to the application, you can use this:
  - Email: free@samuraijs.com
  - Password: free